jonathan-enf/verilogpp/README.md

 If possible, consider configuring your editor to "fold" all code between the PPSTART and PPSTOP comments out of your visual field.

-In VIM, the simplest way to fold generated code out of your way is with the following commands, suitable for adding to your `.vimrc` file:
+In VIM, you could add the following to your .vimrc file:

-    set foldmarker=PPSTART,PPSTOP
-    set foldmethod=marker

-Or, a more complicated way:

     autocmd BufWinEnter,Syntax *.v,*.sv syn region ppoutput
       \ start="\/\*PPSTART\*" end="\*PPSTOP\*" fold contains=TOP keepend